Minor Quantum Engineering

 Chapter 6: Basic physics of cold atoms

-• Light-atom interaction
+• Basics of light-atom interaction

-• Conservative traps for neutral atoms and ions
+• Conservative traps for neutral atoms

 Chapter 7: Application of cold atoms and ions

-• Quantum simulations
+• Quantum communication: quantum memories

 Chapter 8: Evaluation - Students’ presentation on a given case study